-- 14.3 Call-backs shall be paid for a minimum of three hours, or for actual working and travelling time, whichever is the greater, except that call-backs commencing and finishing within the minimum period covered by an earlier call-back shall not be paid for.
+- 14.1 Where an RMO is rostered on call during normal off duty hours, an on call allowance of \$8.00 per hour shall be paid in addition to other remuneration.
+Where an employee is rostered on call on a Public Holiday the rate shall be \$10.00 per hour. - 14.2 When an employee has completed a day's work and has left the place of employment and is called back to work, all hours worked, including travelling time from the place at which the employee receives that call or home (whichever is the case) to the work place and return will be paid at additional duties rates as provided in clause 11. - 14.3 Call-backs shall be paid for a minimum of three hours, or for actual working and travelling time, whichever is the greater, except that call-backs commencing and finishing within the minimum period covered by an earlier call-back shall not be paid for.
 Where a call-back commences before and continues beyond the end of a minimum period for a previous call-back, payment shall be made as if the employee had worked continuously from the beginning of the previous call-back, to the end of the later call-back. - 14.4 Provided that at the request of the RMOs on a particular roster the call backs may by mutual agreement be included in the salary and shown in the run description.
-The minimum and maximum in this Clause shall apply when calculating any entitlement. - 14.5 Where an employee is requested by the employer to undertake an additional period of on call to cover for an absent colleague on leave or where there is a vacancy on the roster, and except if there is an agreed "RMO initiated swap", the allowance payable for the associated hours on call shall be \$25.00 per hour in place of the amount specified in clause 14.1 (This clause shall take effect from 13 February 2017). - 14.6 Where the employer requires the employee to participate in an on call roster: - 14.6.1 The employer shall make available a cell phone or half the cost of a single telephone rental shall be reimbursed to the employee by the employer, and - 14.6.2 A long range locator (or similar electronic device) shall be made available by the employer to the employee for the period of the call duty, at no expense to the employee.
+The minimum and maximum in this Clause shall apply when calculating any entitlement. - 14.5 Where an employee is requested by the employer to undertake an additional period of on call to cover for an absent colleague on leave or where there is a vacancy on the roster, and except if there is an agreed "RMO initiated swap", the allowance payable for the associated hours on call shall be \$25.00 per hour in place of the amount specified in clause 14.1

+- 14.6 Where the employer requires the employee to participate in an on call roster: - 14.6.1 The employer shall make available a cell phone or half the cost of a single telephone rental shall be reimbursed to the employee by the employer, and - 14.6.2 A long range locator (or similar electronic device) shall be made available by the employer to the employee for the period of the call duty, at no expense to the employee.